Jussie Smollett will finally face a trial for his 2019 stunt in which he claimed he was the victim of a racist, homophobic attack in Chicago.

 “It’s as clear as day – this case should be dismissed because of an immunity agreement,” Uche said.
 “A deal is a deal.
 That’s ancient principle.”

-Sean Wieber, an attorney with the special prosecutor’s office, said that claim should be “summarily dismissed.”
+Sean Wieber, an attorney with the special prosecutor’s office, said the claim should be “summarily dismissed.”

-“We have already dealt with this before,” he said, according to USA Today.
+“We have already dealt with this before,” he said.
 “Nothing we’ve heard today changes one iota (of the case).
 This can be comfortably denied.”

-In a July hearing, Linn explained his reasoning for allowing the trial to go forward to a legal conclusion.
+In a July hearing, Linn explained his reasoning.

 This article appeared originally on The Western Journal.